 As much as you want to support your friend, there may be some financial issues beyond your ability to help.
 If your friend is facing a bankruptcy or being hounded by creditors, work with them to find a reputable, free or low-cost credit counseling service.

 This organization could help your friend create a debt-management plan, avoid future debt, and negotiate debt repayment with their creditors.
 Some organizations may offer access to legal guidance.
-The Federal Trade Commission offers tips for finding a legitimate credit counselor and avoiding a debt-relief service that is a scam.
+The Department of Justice offers a list for finding a legitimate credit counselor and avoiding a debt-relief service that is a scam.

 Support for American Heritage Members